kimjoar/writings/alpha/testing-js.md

 So what does it mean to write maintainable JavaScript code?
 There are at least three aspects that spring to my mind; it should be understandable, intuitive and extendable.
-One essential aspect of this is having a loose coupling between components.
-I propose that driving your JavaScript through tests will help in all these regards.
+One essential aspect of this is having loose coupling between components.
+What I've experienced is that driving your JavaScript architecture through tests help with all of these.

 Documentation
 -------------